Thomas J. Brennan Award

 For exceptional achievement related to the teaching of astronomy at the high school level

 The Thomas J. Brennan Award recognizes excellence in the teaching of astronomy at the high school level in North America.
 The recipients have demonstrated exceptional commitment to classroom or planetarium education, as well as the training of other teachers.
+The Brennan Award was last given in 2021.

 Please contact the Awards team if you have questions about the nomination process.